arcus/Arcus_Labs_Orientation/deid_notes_instructions.md

 ****
 <div class = "answer">

-Yes, this contains both health information (family history information, the fact that patient has an implant) and identifying information (the ID of the implanted device, "ML-987650-08").
+Yes, this contains both health information (the fact that patient has an implant, family history information) and identifying information (the ID of the implanted device, "ML-987650-08").

 Note that health information refers to the individual’s past, present, or future physical or mental health or condition, the provision of health care to the individual, or the past, present, or future payment for the provision of health care to the individual.
-It may seem that the family history information here wouldn't qualify since it isn't directly about the individual patient, but medical information about people related to the patient does provide some medical information about the patient as well -- in this case it suggests an elevated risk of cardiovascular disease.
+It may seem that the family history information here wouldn't qualify as health information since it isn't directly about the individual patient, but medical information about people related to the patient does provide some medical information about the patient as well -- in this case it suggests an elevated risk of cardiovascular disease.

 </div>
 ****